Where's the snow?

-or two in the Shrine Chapel, the intentions are brought to the La Salette Community Chapel in the

-"North House," where they are kept for many weeks.
+or two in the Shrine Chapel, the intentions are brought across the street to the La Salette Community Chapel in the "North House," where they are kept for many weeks.
 Our La Salette Associates will often take them as well, in order to pray for them at home.

 We are faithful in praying for all our pilgrims, visitors, friends and benefactors, and invite you to join us in